 Somehow, these basic ingredients are transformed like magic into the best salad ever!

 Greek Salad – one of the best things about Greece!

 Check rates and availability for this full day Cretan wine, olive oil tasting and food tour.

 Furnos aka The Greek Pie Shop

-It was just a hatch in the wall opening onto a narrow street.
-The counter was laden with all types of pastries and pies; sesame seed covered rings of doughy bread, filo pastry both sweet and savoury.
-We overdid it a bit on the Spanakopita and cheese and onion filled filo because it all looked and tasted so fab!
-Who ate all the pies?
-Me!
+It was just a hatch in the wall opening onto a narrow street, but the counter was laden with all types of pastries and pies, sesame seed-covered rings of doughy bread, and both sweet and savoury filo pastry treats.
+We may have overdone it a bit on the Spanakopita and the cheese and onion-filled filo because it all looked and tasted so fab!

 Cretan Main Dishes

 If you’ve still got room for a main dish after your table full of Cretan starters then choose from some of these traditional recipies.

 Keftedes are meatballs made with minced lamb, lightly herbed with mint.
 They sometimes have a small scoop of local cheese in the centre, and they always taste great with a dollop of tzatziki on the side.

 Souvlaki is deliciously tender skewers of tender pork, lamb or chicken marinated in a red wine sauce and then grilled over hot coals or open fire.
 Souvlaki is often served with salad, pitta bread and french fries.